-In Surrey, the functions of local government are divided between Surrey County Council and the eleven district councils.
+In Surrey, the functions of local government are divided between Surrey County Council and 11 district and borough councils.

 The county council is responsible for more strategic functions and larger services such as education and social services, whilst the district councils are responsible for more local services such as planning, development control and housing.
 Although Woking has been granted 'Borough' status by charter, in terms of structure and functions it is a district council.